 MSc BSc MCSP HCPC MAACP Sports and Spinal Physiotherapist

-Mani is a passionate, highly professional, caring and accomplished Physiotherapist who has a both an BSc in Physiotherapy and a Master’s degree in Rehabilitation Science.
-He has worked in professional...
+Mani is a passionate, professional, and caring Physiotherapist who has a both an BSc in Physiotherapy and a Master’s degree in Rehabilitation Science.
+He has worked in professional sport and...

 MSc MCSP HCPC MMACP Sports and Spinal Physiotherapist

 Scott is an energetic and passionate physiotherapist specialising in orthopaedic and sports injuries with a particular interest in shoulder, knee and spine rehabilitation.
 Scott moved from Canada in early 2018,...

 BSc MCSP HCPC Sports and Spinal Physiotherapist

 Candice is a Sports and Spinal physiotherapist who hails from South Africa.
-After completing her BSc Physiotherapy at the University of Cape Town, she specialised in sports and orthopaedics, and...
+After completing her BSc Physiotherapy at the University of Cape Town, she worked in a large sports and...